Game Management Unit 28

 One effective way to hunt Javelina is to spend time glassing to locate a herd.
 Once a herd is located you can plan how to get within a distance that you feel comfortable.

 The area around Guthrie Peak, between Hwy 191 and the Gila River offers many canyons to hunt mule deer.
 This area is east of Safford.
 The BLM has dedicated a road into this area called the Back Country By-way.
 It can be accessed from Hwy 191 and there are signs to indicate were to turn.
-Hunters can obtain more information from the BLM (Safford Office) or the wildlife manager on specific access questions.

 The Whitlock Mountains are another area commonly hunted for mule deer.
 The Whitlocks are east of Safford and to get there travel east out of Safford on Hwy 70.
 The mountains are accessible by turning south onto Haekel Road or Hackberry Ranch Road.
 Haekel Road provides access from the west side of the mountains and Hackberry Ranch Road from the east.